tum-ewk/ficus/doc/tutorial.rst

 Ext-Import
 ^^^^^^^^
-Timeseries: Costs for every commodity that can be imported for every timestep (in Euro/kWh).
+Time-series: Costs for every commodity that can be imported for every time-step (in Euro/kWh).

-**Note**: Postive values mean, that you have to **PAY** for imported energy
+**Note**: Positive values mean, that you have to **PAY** for imported energy

 *Edit Example:*
-    Set the costs for electricty import to 0.15 Euro/kWh and for gas import to 0.05 Euro/kWh for very timestep
+    Set the costs for electricity import to 0.15 Euro/kWh and for gas import to 0.05 Euro/kWh for very time-step.

     .. csv-table:: Sheet **Ext-Import**
        :header-rows: 1